amad3us47/cert-py/README.md

 # by a hacker for hackers !!
 # cert-py
-fetches all subdomains from cert.sh
+fetches all subdomains from cert.sh and other sites
 ___________________________________
 run = python3 certsh.py -d example.com